coderefinery/coderefinery.org/content/about/staff-meetings.md

     - [ ] Postprocess feedback
     - [ ] Prepare slideshow from feedback
     - [ ] Encourage others to submit a video
 - [ ] [RD] Lead preparation of community call Sep 20 with focus on workshop planning
+- [ ] [ME] Prototyping video processing in the cloud
+    - there were some discussions with RD and RB about this.
+We continue this thursday 16.september at 14 CEST, if you want to join let us know.
+    - motivation: decentralize video production
+- [ ] [?]
+Make past meeting minutes easier to browse, see: https://github.com/coderefinery/coderefinery.org/issues/570
+- [ ] [NT] Investigate how Freshdesk treats personal data deleted from "our" Freshdesk.

 ## Decisions